At the top is the brains – the rest are normal!

 Rarer than Hen’s Teeth…

 Most everyday wildlife goes quietly about its business relying on camouflage to hide from hungry hunters.
-This time the sun revealed something we haven’t seen since coming to the bush… Yes, it’s a rabbit!
-Actually, a Scrub Hare supposedly found throughout Southern Africa.
+This time the sun revealed something we haven’t seen since coming to this part of the bush… Yes, it’s a rabbit!
+Actually, a Scrub Hare, found throughout Southern Africa.
 These grass eating rabbits don’t show up too often.
 They’re shy and retiring and when the grass is plentiful, they’re well hidden.
 This guy’s cover was blown when the sun shining through his ears caused a deep orange hue that lit up the dull surrounds.
 For interests sake, you’ll see many more elephants than scrub hares in this neck of the woods.

 The Ubiquitous Warthog

 What would everyday wildlife be like if there wasn’t at least one baby picture?
 Here are the latest of our resident infants, triplets with their proud mama.